Applying for a JSA hardship payment

-- are responsible for a child or young person
+- is responsible for a child or young person

-- are under 21 and have recently been looked after by the local authority
+- is under 21 and has recently been looked after by the local authority

-- have a long-term mental impairment - this includes mental health conditions (such as depression), cognitive impairments (such as dementia) and learning disabilities (such as downs syndrome)
+- has a long-term mental impairment - this includes mental health conditions (such as depression), cognitive impairments (such as dementia) and learning disabilities (such as downs syndrome)